sourcegraph/about/blogposts/announcing-sourcegraph-3.15.md

 ![Getting started with more context](/blog/3-15-getting-started.png)

 When using Sourcegraph for the first time on a private instance, a getting started section is shown to help admins and users make sure their Sourcegraph instance is properly configured, and that they know how to perform a search.
 The getting started steps now include more context about how to complete each step.

+## Extension and code intelligence UI improvements

+Even small things can have a large impact on user experience, and we are working on improving how users interact with Sourcegraph.
+For this release, we cleaned up the design of buttons contributed by [extensions](https://docs.sourcegraph.com/extensions) in the Sourcegraph webapp and on code host [integrations](https://docs.sourcegraph.com/integration).
+In addition, we reworked our logic for when we display loading indicators in hover tooltips that sometimes caused tooltips to not show up reliably.
+These changes provide a more consistent experience with visual elements and component interactions.

 ## User event logs available in user settings